Steve Beshear: Lieutenant governor

-Among Beshear's other activities as lieutenant governor was his participation in an investigation of Kentucky Utilities' coal-buying practices.
+Included among Beshear's other activities as lieutenant governor were his participation in an investigation of Kentucky Utilities' coal-buying practices.
 At issue was whether it was legal and ethical for the company's coal buyer to accept gifts and other perks from coal suppliers.
 Beshear had clashed with the company over similar issues during his term as attorney general.
 The company attempted to block Beshear's participation in the investigation, but the Kentucky Public Service Commission rejected the attempt.
 Due to the length of the investigation and the number of appeals filed, the matter was not fully adjudicated until 1992, well past the end of Beshear's term.
 The Kentucky Supreme Court ultimately ruled in favor of Kentucky Utilities.

 In 1987, Beshear entered a crowded Democratic gubernatorial primary that included former governor Julian Carroll, millionaire bookstore magnate Wallace Wilkinson, and Eastern Kentucky physician Grady Stumbo.
 Beshear had the backing of the Collins administration and the endorsement of several labor leaders and the state teachers' association; he appeared to be the front-runner in the race until former governor John Y. Brown Jr. entered late and became the instant favorite.
 Beshear spent much of the campaign running ads that blasted Brown for his jet-setting lifestyle, including, the ads claimed, his "wild nights in Vegas".
 Brown countered with ads claiming that Beshear was distorting the facts and could not be trusted.
 Both Beshear and Brown claimed the other would raise taxes if he were elected.
 The feud between Beshear and Brown allowed Wilkinson, who was last among the candidates according to polls as late as February 1987, to launch his own blitz of ads claiming both Beshear and Brown would raise taxes and proposing a state lottery as an alternative means of raising funds for the state.
 In the final days of the campaign, Wilkinson surged past both Brown and Beshear and captured 221,138 votes to win the primary; Beshear finished third with 114,439, trailing Brown (163,204 votes) but leading Stumbo (84,613 votes), Carroll (42,137 votes), and three minor candidates.